NATO secret paper: Putin needs Ukraine victory by May 9th

 “The Russian military leadership is under enormous political pressure to finally achieve a military breakthrough in Ukraine that can be presented as a victory at the May 9 parade,” the NATO paper said.
 Above all, the failed conquest of the Ukrainian capital Kyiv by Russian troops at the beginning of the war caused resentment in the Kremlin.
 President Putin is also said to have carried out a mass purge of Russian intelligence in response to the casualties.
 Added to this is the loss of the flagship Moskva last week, which further increased the pressure on the Russian military.

-Major offensive in Donbas underway: Russia wants to “force” surrender of Ukraine
+Major offensive in Donbas underway: Russia wants to “force” Ukraine’s surrender in the war

 According to the NATO paper, Russia’s strategy is now to “use disproportionate force” “to prevent the westernization of Ukraine” and “to force a capitulation”.
 In the eyes of President Putin, Dvornikov is the right man to achieve the Kremlin’s goals.
 The Russian ruler has a “high level of confidence” in the general’s abilities.
 Dwornikow is a “workaholic” with high demands on himself, as the NATO paper further shows.